• Facebook

 So there you go..

-If you have an idea for a story that you think would be good to put in the magazine, you can reach out to Ross at ross@flyfisherman.com.
+If you have an idea for a story that you think would be good to put in the magazine, you can reach out to Ross at .
 They always welcome fresh and interesting stories.

 Ross is proof that dreams come true when you chase your heart.
 He loved reading fly fishing magazines when he was young and programmed his mind that he will one day write for the magazines, so he did.
 Law of attraction baby, it works!